Tips for Working with People with Disabilities

 - Guide dogs should not be treated as a pet.

-- People who have a psychological or medical conditions
+People who have psychological or medical conditions

 - If a person lets you know about such a condition, you may want to ask how you can help.